ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mention.md

 The items displayed in the autocomplete list can be customized by defining the {@link module:mention/mention~MentionFeed `itemRenderer`} callback.

-This callback takes a feed item (it contains at least the `name` property).
-The item renderer function must return a new DOM element.
+This callback takes a feed item (it contains at least the `name` property) and must return a new DOM element.

 ```js
 ClassicEditor